bnb-chain/greenfield-whitepaper/part3.md

 <div align="center"><img src="./assets/19.2%20Data%20Availability%20Challenge.jpg"></div>
 <div align="center"><i>Figure 19.2 Data Availability Challenge</i></div>

-This data availability challenge is illustrated in above figure 19.2.
+This data availability challenge is illustrated in figure 19.2 above.

 The Greenfield validators have the responsibility to verify the data availability from the SPs.
 They form a voting committee to execute this task by the incentive of fees and potential fines (slashes) on SPs.

-A multi-signing logic, e.g. BLS-based multi-sig, is used to reach another level of off-chain consensus among the Greenfield validators.
+A multi-signing logic, e.g., BLS-based multi-sig, is used to reach another level of off-chain consensus among the Greenfield validators.
 When the validator votes for the data challenge, they co-sign an attestation and submit on-chain.